RaulAdSe/Price-regression-bulldozers/README.md

 Predicting the Sale Price of Bulldozers using Machine Learning.

-A very didactic notebook composed of:
+A very didactic notebook following the guidance of a data science course composed of:
 * exploration
 * modelling
 * categorizing